 On December 7, 2011, the Alternative Onsite Sewage System Regulations became effective and contain the performance requirements and horizontal setbacks that are necessary to protect public health for alternative onsite sewage systems (AOSSs).
 The regulations also contain owner and operator responsibilities for operating and maintaining AOSSs.

 For established AOSS designs that have received “general approval” from VDH, an initial sample must be taken within the first six months of operation, and then once every five years thereafter (once yearly maintenance visit still applies).

 AOSS technologies that are newer and have not established performance histories that would grant them general approval status are required to have more maintenance visits with many additional samples taken.

 It is important for owners of AOSS to understand that it is ultimately their responsibility to ensure that their systems are functioning properly and meeting performance standards.
 Owners may accomplish this by maintaining a relationship with a licensed Operator and learning more about how their system works, what the limitations are, and how simple changes in habit or routine can affect system function.

-Information regarding Operator licensure can be found at the Department of Professional Occupation Regulation at For more information on these requirements, please click here.
+Information regarding Operator licensure can be found at the Department of Professional Occupation Regulation website.
+For more information on these requirements, please click here.
 For more information on AOSS operation and maintenance, please contact an Environmental Health Specialist at your local health department.
 For information on manufacturer’s instructions, click here.

 VDH Regulations & Permits